 Back in the days when employee training happened on paper, training processes were one-dimensional and static.
 Putting an LMS in place changes the equation and offers a much more vibrant e-learning environment.

 For example, many programs gamify features to engage users.
 Leaderboards, points, badges and trophies keep employees actively engaged throughout the training process.
 After all, a little healthy competition is a great way to stimulate interest and encourage positive interaction.

 5. Equip Employees for Current and Future Success

 Employees are the foundation of your company, and what you build is only as strong as that foundation.
 What creates a strong foundation?
 To a large extent, the proficiencies of your employees depend on the type of training they receive.

 Compliance training, for instance, educates employees on standards and laws present in your industry to ensure everyone is aware of and abides by the regulations.
-And many solutions offer content libraries that provide access to a wide variety of courses, enabling your staff to stay on top of industry trends as well as gain new skills that equip them to execute at a high level, become creative innovators rather than static robots and continually evolve within your company.
+And many solutions offer training content libraries that provide access to a wide variety of training courses, enabling your staff to stay on top of industry trends as well as gain new skills that equip them to execute at a high level, become creative innovators rather than static robots and continually evolve within your company.

 Together, these solidify your company’s foundation and position your employees — and your business — for lasting success.

 This is an unexpected way that employee training software can add to the overall corporate culture.
 Using employee training management software gives managers and supervisors a more transparent view of employee progress, which supports building better relationships.